r-multiverse/r-multiverse.github.io/community.md

 To install a package, set the `repos` argument in `install.packages()`.
 For example:
 ^[
-Caution: when setting two repositories in the `repos` argument, the same package may be in both.
+Caution: when setting two or more URLs in the `repos` argument, the same package may be in both.
-`install.packages()` chooses the most current version, which could be in either repository.
+`install.packages()` chooses the most current version, which could be at either URL.
 ]

 ```r